periode/webthesis/web/README.md

   - [ ] etc.

 ## done
+- [x] image
+  - [x] in makefile, copy all src images to target web asset dir
 - [x] refactor paragraph component
 - [x] handle `\today` with Date in SSR (save a timestamp in rust)
 - [x] properly concatenate the literals inside a paragraph